GreatWayne8/churchwebsite/my-node-react-app/backend/README.md

 # Backend Documentation

 ## Overview

 This is the backend of the Node.js and React application.
-It serves as the server-side component, handling requests and managing data.
+It serves as the server-side component, handling requests and managing data. for a church

 ## Setup Instructions

 1. **Clone the Repository**

    ```bash
    git clone <repository-url>
    cd my-node-react-app/backend